Everything You Need to Know About Red Diesel

 Q: Is there an alternative to red diesel?

 A: Yes, there is an alternative to red diesel, but only for heating applications.
-This is call Industrial heating oil and is a zero VAT fuel.
+This is called Industrial heating oil and is a zero VAT fuel.
 This fuel can only be used in heating applications.
-Click here to read more
+Learn more about red diesel vs industrial heating oil.

 Q: Do you require a licence to buy red diesel?